ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 by the client: if the client is not authorized to access any of the destinations included in the scope, then the IP proxy can immediately fail the request.

+Note that IP protocol numbers represent both upper layers (as defined in
+{{Section 2 of !IPv6=RFC8200}}, examples include TCP and UDP) and IPv6 extension headers (as defined in {{Section 4 of IPv6}}, examples include Fragment and Routing headers).
+Implementations that support scoping by IP protocol number MUST either drop packets with IPv6 extension headers, or walk the chain of extensions to find the upper layer.

 ## Capsules

 This document defines multiple new capsule types that allow endpoints to